The Art & Science of Thriving Students

 Level 2 Adventure

-After 3 decades teaching and coaching in Primary, Secondary and Adult Education, Martin Richards; now a certified coach, shares his coaching stories with you.
+After 3 decades teaching and coaching in Primary, Secondary and Adult Education, Martin Richards, a certified professional coach, shares his coaching stories with you.
+He also invites guests who are either a certified coach in education or an educator already using the coaching-approach in their classroom.

 - What it means for an educator to be a coach in the classroom.